 The Henry Johnson Award will be bestowed upon an Albany resident, nominated by their peers, who has made meaningful contributions to our community.
 The City is looking to recognize an individual who has displayed commendable community leadership or support in any of the following areas:

-Albany, New York 2020: the City of Albany is proud to present the sixth annual Henry Johnson Award for Distinguished Community Service.
+The City of Albany is proud to present the fifth annual Henry Johnson Award for Distinguished Community Service.
 This year, feel free to also nominate those who have served on the front lines in the fight against COVID-19.
 The awardee will be notified by email or by phone before a ceremony to be held in the fall at a date to be determined.